Computable Folner sequences of amenable groups: Metric groups and amenability

 \begin{rem} As in Section 2.1 (see Lemma \ref{comp_gr}) we may assume that when $(G,d,\nu)$ is computably enumerable, the operations of the enumerated group $(\mathbb{N}, \star , ^{-1}, 1 )$ are computable (in fact, we just take the free group $(\mathbb{N}, * , ^{-1}, 1 )$).
 Note that under this assumption the set

 is computable exactly when the set $\mathsf{T}_=:= \{(i,j) \, | \, \nu(i) = \nu(j)\}$ is computable. \end{rem}

-\begin{quote} From now on we will consider computably enumerable groups such that $\nu$ is a homomorphism from the computable enumerated group $(\mathbb{N}, * , ^{-1}, 1 )$ and the image of the numbering is a dense subgroup. \end{quote}
+\begin{quote} $\bullet$ {\em From now on we will consider computably enumerable groups under such presentations that $\nu$ is a homomorphism from an enumerated group $(\mathbb{N}, \star , ^{-1}, 1 )$ with computable operations and the image of the numbering is a dense subgroup. } \end{quote}

 \begin{rem} It is worth noting that when a numbered metric group $(G,d,\nu)$ is computably enumerable and the set $\mathsf{T}_=$ is computable, the numbering $\nu$ in the statement above can be chosen to be injective. \end{rem}